mayhong1/cse15l-lab-reports/report.md

 Working directory: /home/lecture1

 The current directory is switched from /home to /home/lecture1.
-This happens because the cd command switches the current working directory to the argument, which is lecture1.
+This happens because the cd command switches the current working directory to the argument (should be a path), which is lecture1.
 There is no error.

 **path to a file as an argument**